ICTMCG/FakingRecipe/README.md

 ## Citation
-If you find our dataset and code are helpful, please cite the following ACM MM 2024 paper:
+If you find our dataset and code helpful, please cite the following ACM MM 2024 paper:
  ```
 @inproceedings{fakingrecipe,
 title={FakingRecipe: Detecting Fake News on Short Video Platforms from the Perspective of Creative Process},